-Drug Type Standard retail cost sharing (in-network) (up to a 30-day supply) Mail-order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 31-day supply) Out-of-network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Generic drugs/ Brand drugs treated as generic LIS 1: \$4.15 LIS 2: \$1.45 LIS 3: \$0 LIS 4: 15% LIS 1: \$4.15 LIS 2: \$1.45 LIS 3: \$0 LIS 4: 15% LIS 1: \$4.15 LIS 2: \$1.45 LIS 3: \$0 LIS 4: 15% Plan approval required.
-Reimbursement for our share of the cost, is based upon in-network pharmacy rates Brand drugs LIS 1: \$10.35 LIS 2: \$4.30 LIS 3: \$0 LIS 4: 15% LIS 1: \$10.35 LIS 2: \$4.30 LIS 3: \$0 LIS 4: 15% LIS 1: \$10.35 LIS 2: \$4.30 LIS 3: \$0 LIS 4: 15% Plan approval required.
-Reimbursement for our share of the cost, is based upon in-network pharmacy rates.
+Tier Standard retail cost sharing (in-network) (up to a 30-day supply) Mail-order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 30-day supply) Out-of-network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing You pay \$0 for drugs tha t are on the formulary.
+Plan approval Tier 3 (Non- Preferred Brand drugs) For drugs not on the forminstitutional status, you required.
+Reimbursement for our share of the cost, is based upon in- network pharmacy rates Cost-Sharing Tier 4 You pay \$0 for drugs that are on the formulary.
+Plan approval required.
+(Specialty Drugs) For drugs not on the form institutional status, you our income and Reimbursement for our share of the cost, is based upon in- For generic drugs (includ \$1.55, or \$4.50 For all other drugs: \$0, \$ d as generic): \$0, network pharmacy rates Cost-Sharing Tier 5 (Supplemental Drugs) \$1.55 \$ 1.55 \$1.55 Plan approval required.
+Reimbursement for our share of the cost is based upon innetwork pharmacy rates.